njtl/qa36m_pom/src/test/resources/testcases.md

 *ID*: tc_l3
-*Pre-conditions:* Logged out, login page opened *Title:* Check login button is enabled when required fields are filled with correct email and password => 8 chars *Steps:* 1. enter "test@gmail.com" into email field
+*Pre-conditions:* Logged out, login page opened *Title:* Check login button is enabled when required fields are filled with correct email and password => 8 chars *Steps:*
+1. Check Login button is disabled
+2. enter "test@gmail.com" into email field
-2. enter "test@gmail.com" into password field
+3. enter "test@gmail.com" into password field
-3. Check if Login button is active
+4. Check if Login button is active
+*Expected result:*
-*Expected result:* Login button is enabled
+1. Login button is disabled

-*ID*: tc_l4
-*Pre-conditions:* Logged out, login page opened, email field is empty, password field is empty *Title:* Check login button is not enabled when email and password fields are empty *Steps:* 1.
-Click on login button
-*Expected result:* Login button is disabled
+4. Login button is enabled

 More TCs
 Check login button is not enabled when email is filled with qwe@mail.com and empty password